-Independent Health Professions at the Ostrow School of Dentistry
+Independent Health Professions at the Herman Ostrow School of Dentistry

 Bachelor of Science

 The undergraduate curriculum leads to the Bachelor of Science with a major in Occupational Therapy.
-Although professional study begins during the junior year, most students apply to the major as incoming freshmen.
-Students may apply any time prior to May 15 of the sophomore year or January 15 of the junior year.
-Successful completion of the Master of Arts degree and successful completion of a minimum of 24 full-time weeks of clinical fieldwork are required for eligibility to sit for the National Board for Certification in Occupational Therapy.
+Beginning fall 2015, students must apply to the major as incoming freshmen and will begin professional study during their junior year.
+Students enrolled at USC prior to fall 2015 may apply for junior entry to the program any time prior to May 15 of their sophomore year.
+Students majoring in occupational therapy can earn a USC master’s degree in occupational therapy with just one additional year instead of the traditional two years, substantially reducing their overall cost of education and preparing them sooner for the National Board Certification in Occupational Therapy® (NBCOT) examination.
+Successful completion of the Master of Arts degree and successful completion of a minimum of 24 full-time weeks of clinical fieldwork are required for eligibility to sit for the NBCOT examination.
 Certification from the board and licensure (most states) are required to practice as an occupational therapist.
 (See here for a description of the M.A. degree program.)

 Admission Criteria and Application Procedures for Incoming Freshmen